aditya172926/DeskIt/README.md

 - Rust for Backend logic
 - Vite for Frontend

+## Contributing with Ideas
+Ideas about the features and enhancements of this platform are being talked about in <a href="https://github.com/aditya172926/deskhub/discussions">Discussions</a>.
+You can add your thoughts to an existing idea or create a new discussion for a new feature or enhancement that comes to your mind and contribute to the development of DeskHub.

+We would highly appreciate your valuable feedback and ideas about improving the user experience, and most of the users are going to be developers and designers like you.

+Some of the topics that are currently in discussion are:
+- Developer experience
+- Problems faced by beginners in open-source and how to solve them
+- New metrics for searching and giving a boost to open-source libraries

-Currently, DeskHub builds are available only as windows with .msi files and are not released in public as it is still under development.
+Currently, DeskHub builds are available only as Windows with .msi files and are not released in public as it is still under development.

 ## Project Glimpse
 ![image](https://github.com/aditya172926/deskhub/assets/54861484/a8e1c544-99de-4b57-83f7-9447ce9d99a1)